What is a Gold Mass?

 Gold Masses are meant to be regional events, bringing together Catholics from that region who are or have been involved with science, including scientists, retired or former scientists, science teachers at college, high school or grade school level, science graduate students, undergraduate science majors, and advanced high school students interested in science.
 (By “science”, we mean more generally STEM areas, i.e. in mathematics, computer science, biomedical research, etc.) Often, the homilist at the mass is a priest or deacon who is a scientist or has some science background, though that is not necessary.
 In some cases the bishop may agree to preside.
 After a Gold Mass there is normally a simple reception, with snacks, where those who attended the Mass can meet and socialize with each other.
 The hope is that these Gold Masses will help foster the development of local communities and networks of Catholics involved with science.
 Such communities and networks, in turn, may lead to collaborations on various projects, such as study groups and public lectures, or Catholic scientists visiting classes in Catholic schools.

 A Gold Mass is easy to arrange.
 One needs: (a) a church or chapel, (b) a celebrant and homilist, (c) a nearby hall to hold the reception, and (d) permission of the local bishop.
 Often these masses are held at Catholic campus ministries of colleges or universities, and with their help and cooperation.
 Such masses should be advertised several weeks in advance through an article or ad in the diocesan paper, through local Catholic media, on local college campuses (especially flyers in STEM departments and announcements and flyers at Catholic campus ministries), in the science and math departments of local Catholic high schools, and in parish bulletins (dioceses can usually help with that).
 Information about upcoming Gold Masses will be posted on the SCS website.
 Though the above elements are the only things required for a Gold Mass, it is also possible to make the Gold Mass a more elaborate event, with a public lecture beforehand or afterwards.
-An example of this was the Gold Mass held at the University of Notre Dame in 2017.
+Examples of this are the Gold Masses held at the University of Notre Dame.

 Those interested in planning a Gold Mass in their own city should contact Stephen M. Barr at firstname.lastname@example.org